MathematicGuy/RemoteObsidian/Project Skin/GoalsThisWeek.md

-- [ ] When the Presure and Overwhelm is comming.
+- [x] When the Presure and Overwhelm is comming.
 Face them 1 by 1, 1 at a time.
 Then Reward my self with Games and Entertainments.
 	Human are most Productive when they have Motivation.
 Keeping a Balance between Motivation and Pressure/Work is the key to Flow.

-- [ ] Optimized Thinking: Don't make thing more complicated.
+- [x] Optimized Thinking: Don't make thing more complicated.
 Remove un-important task

-- [ ] Make that quick decision (3 per weeks starting from now)
+- [x] Make that quick decision (3 per weeks starting from now)

 - [ ] Ein Tag im bleben vlog (5')

+- [x] Analyze what affect my day and habit to improve to optimize my performance